Asher978/AppOnMyFeetWithRails/README.md

 - [ ] Calculating time, distance and speed of the run - in progress...

+- [ ] Styling of the map component after showing the list of runs - in progress...

 This project is currently in development and the progress will be updated on weekly basis.
 I am looking for contributors and if you wish to contribute to this project, please send me a message.